The Sabri Brothers Ensemble

-Kamal Ahmed Sabri was born in Kalyana in 1935 as the next son in the family after Ghulam Farid.
+Kamal Ahmed Khan Sabri (original name Kaifiyat Hussain) was born in Kalyana in 1935 as the next son in the family after Ghulam Farid.
 Like his elder brother he too was good in all popular village sports of Punjab region in those days.
 His friends and relatives used to call him ‘Pehlwan’(wrestler) instead of his actual name because he was strong and very good in wrestling.

 Kamal Sabri did not initially join his brothers in their qawwali group but came into it later on.
 He was more into instruments than vocals.
 Like all other instrumentalists in the group, he took part in chorus but never played major role in vocals.
 Still, he excelled in a vocal technique called Taan Tarana (which is a fast, melodic vocal rendition often over vowel sounds like ‘aaa…’ or some specific tarana words like ‘ta’, na’, ‘tom’ etc. and in rhythm with the main rendition).
 His best performance in vocals can be observed in the Qaul Tarana ‘Mun Kunto Maula’ where he surpassed even his elder brother Ghulam Farid in his tarana vocals and took a much greater part in it.

 But Kamal Sabri’s forte was instruments than vocals.
 He was an excellent player of rare instruments like the chiriya tarang (bulbul tarang), swarmandal and the flexatone, which are not seen usually in any classical concerts if not in qawwalis.
 He kept on with his instrumental acts in the ensemble till his last years.